 Anyone living or working in Stoke Aldermoor can bring their passions and ideas to the partnership.
 Contact Kyla at Grapevine email@example.com to join in.

 Walks and Talks

 Walks and Talks are a story-telling technique that involves having a conversation while walking somewhere.
 But in our case we share stories, watch performances, listen to ideas, feel inspired and spark change.
 It’s a chance to bring services, systems and communities together to get at the root of a problem.

-#socialactionhubcovandwarks recently launched at a Walk and Talk as we became a recognised hub of best practice for Community Organisers.
+#socialactionhubcovandwarks launched at a Walk and Talk as we are a recognised hub of best practice nationally for Community Organisers.